muchimi/JoystickGremlinEx/README.md

 <!-- TOC --><a name="134016ex-pre-release"></a>
 ## 13.40.16ex (pre-release)
+### (m56)
+- Fix: GremlinEx will no longer attempt to connect to SimConnect if no SimConnect action is detected (side effect of some features added to m53/m54).
+- New: Experimental - Simconnect Action includes an auto-repeat feature to send RPN expressions to MSFS while the input is pressed (similar to Keyboard auto-repeat).
+This is added because some expressions in RPN don't have the notion of "do while...".
+- New: Experimental - Simconnect Action issue an optional RPN expression on release which is different from the RPN expression on press.
+This is helpful for toggle type situations, or to for "while pressed" situations without having to code another separate action on release.
+### (m55)
+- Fix: Highlighting for OSC/MIDI inputs if highlighting is enabled while in edit mode.
 ### (m54)
 - Fix: disabling MIDI or OSC device in options was not necessarily updating the device tabs correctly.
 - Fix: UI not updating correctly on some refresh functions (new profile, options window).